rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 5. Use **AzSHOLFS** as the new resource group name and click **Create**.
 It may take 10-15 minutes to complete provisioning.

-**NOTE:** The ARM template automatically creates the local users needed for the App Service Resource Provider.
+    **Note:** The ARM template automatically creates the local users needed for the App Service Resource Provider.

 6. After the template deployment is complete, open the new virtual machine from clicking on **Virtual Machines, FileServerVM** and Note the Public IP address/DNS name label for later reference